Alert Batch vs Stream

 When batch wins

-Daily and weekly aggregates.
-SLO burn over 30 days is a batch query by definition.
+- Daily/weekly aggregates.
+SLO burn over 30 days is batch by definition.

-Cost-driven signals.
-Cloud spend and data warehouse query cost are reported daily and best alerted on daily.
+- Cost-driven signals.
+Cloud spend, warehouse query cost; reported daily, alerted daily.

 Hybrid pattern